zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Heroku gems

-Previous versions of Rails required you toadd a gem to your project [rails_12factor](https://github.com/heroku/rails_12factor) to enable static asset serving and logging on Heroku.
+Previous versions of Rails required you to add a gem to your project [rails_12factor](https://github.com/heroku/rails_12factor) to enable static asset serving and logging on Heroku.
 If you are deploying a new application this gem is not needed.
 If you are upgrading an existing application you can remove this gem provided you have the apprpriate configuration in your `config/environments/production.rb` file:

 ```ruby
 # config/environments/production.rb